Avalanche Level 1 – Salt Lake City, Utah

 • Duration: 2 Evening Zoom Sessions + 2 Field Days

-This Avalanche Level 1 is offered in Salt Lake City, Utah.
+This Utah-based Avalanche Level 1 course is offered in the Wasatch Range just outside of Salt Lake City.
 Students learn foundational knowledge about avalanche terrain and snowpack assessment in order to make better decisions while traveling in snow-covered mountains.

 Participant Info: 1